-The series of article on the Visual Workflow is to discuss the basic concepts and to show the power of Flow.
-Visual Workflow allows you to automate business processes by building applications, known as Flows, that collect, update, edit, and create Salesforce information, and then make those flows available to the right users or systems.
+The series of articles on the Lightning Flow is to discuss the basic concepts and to show the power of Flow.
+Lightning Flow allows you to automate business processes by building applications, known as Flows, that collect, update, edit, and create Salesforce information, and then make those flows available to the right users or systems.
 Flows can execute logic, interact with the Salesforce database, call Apex classes, and guide users through screens for collecting and updating data.
 There are various ways through which you can launch your Flows, one of them is Lightning App Builder.
 Let’s start with a business use case

-Business Use Case: – Rachel Gillett is working as System administrator in Universal Container.
-She has developed a flow to get the Sales reps feedback.
+Rachel Gillett is working as a System administrator at Universal Containers.
+She has developed a flow to get the Sales reps’ feedback.
 She wants to use the Lightning App to launch a Flow.

-We I’ll use Flow, Visualforce Page and Lightning App Builder to solve the above business requirement.
+We’ll use Flow and Lightning App Builder to solve the above business requirement.
 Steps to create a Lightning App to launch the Flow are mentioned below

 - Create a Flow

 - Create a Lightning Page in Lightning App Builder